Yildirim-AliD/C-Journey/README.md

 ---
 ### 8️⃣ Matrix Generator
 📁 **Path:** `matrix-generator/`
-📜 **Description: **This program generates different types of matrices based on user input.
+📜 **Description:** This program generates different types of matrices based on user input.
 The user selects a matrix type from the menu and defines its size.
 The program then prints the corresponding matrix pattern.

+---

+###9️⃣ Histogram Generator
+📁 **Path:** `09-Histogram-Generator/`
+📜 **Description:** This program generates a histogram based on an array of values.
+Each index represents a data point, and its corresponding value is displayed as a bar of asterisks (*).
+The user can modify the array to visualize different data distributions.

+Bu şekilde ekleyebilirsin! 🚀

 This project is licensed under the **MIT License** – see the [LICENSE](LICENSE) file for details.